 - 1 credit in the Engineering and Technology Forum

-*Please see the Typical Course of Study for the BS in BTM Program at the end of this section.
+*Please see the Typical Course of Study for the Typical Course of Study for the BS-BTM Program Program at the end of this section.

-Currently, all management courses for the BS in BTM are each 4 credits except for two courses at 2 credits.
+Currently, most management courses for the BS in BTM are each 4 credits.
 This current curriculum accommodates 4-credit courses in humanities and social sciences, as well as 3-credit courses in the sciences.

 BTM courses are numbered with the following schema:

 - The first digit of a course number corresponds to the year in which a BTM student would take the course (1 = first year, etc.)